The Shape Of Jazz To Come Orchestra Concert

 Bang On A Can presents

 In 1959 Ornette Coleman turned the Jazz world on its head with the release of The Shape Of Jazz To Come.
-Reverberations of its freedom have been felt throughout all genres ever since.
-6 Composers were commissioned to reimagine the 6 songs on the album for Orchestra and Improvisors.
+Reverberations of the freedom he brought have been felt in all genres of music ever since.
+6 Composers were commissioned to reimagine the 6 songs on the album for orchestra.
+To be performed along with master Improvisors.